| Introducing the new

 Here's what comes with the topless kit.
 Not shown is stack, tow

 knees, and rubber deck seal strip.
+I have already

 installed the rudders, shafts, and servo.
 It comes with instructions on